 Upload these forms as part of your online application.

 Optional Supporting Documentation

 You may supply optional supporting documentation to help the Admissions Committee assess your qualifications.
-For example you can include a brief statement explaining any extenuating circumstances or any additional information you would like to be considered.
+For example you can include a brief statement explaining any extenuating circumstances or any additional information you would like to be considered (ie, plan to complete academic breadth coursework).
 The content and format of this documentation are up to you, but please address the specific qualifications sought by the program.